 This is independent travel study so you pick the dates; classes typically begin on Mondays.
-You'll study 1-on-1 for 3 or 4 hours per day either morning or afternoon and can register to receive 6 quarter hours at the 400 or 500 level per week for up to 4 weeks per country.
-Credits are issued by Heritage Institute and Antioch University Seattle; minimal additional assignments are required for credit, PDU and clock hour options are also available.
+You'll study for 3 or 4 hours per day either morning or afternoon and can register for 1 to 4 weeks and receive 60 Clock Hours/PDUs or 6 quarter credits (equivalent of 4 semester credits) per week.

 If you're interested in studying in a coastal city or on one of the Bay Islands of Honduras, check out the link for the Central American Spanish School with bases in La Ceiba and on Utila and Roatán.
 The 2 schools work together so you can combine weeks at each if you wish.
 If you prefer a different location or Spanish school, arrangements can be made; please contact the instructor.

 For information about similar programs in other Latin American countries as well as credit for volunteer and cultural learning projects, click here or on the bottom link, below.
 For contact info click the REGISTRATION or SYLLABUS links.

 To view the 2008 Live and Learn group trip blog, scroll to the Blog Archive (lower right) and click the 1st post you want to see (they're listed bottom to top chronologically, you may need to click the arrow by July to see the earliest ones).
 Click "Newer Post" at the bottom of each post to view the next one.

 - Cancellation Policy and Liability RELEASE FORM 1

 - SYLLABUS (1st week; add'l weeks are similar)

 - Course EVALUATION FORM - optional

 - Stacey's TRAVEL PHOTOS with blog and travelogue links

 - Ixbalanque School